* This is the Consumer Version. *

 Substance Use and Abuse in Adolescents

-Substance use among adolescents ranges from experimentation to severe substance use disorders (see Overview of Drug Abuse).
+Substance use among adolescents ranges from experimentation to severe substance use disorders (see page Overview of Substance-Related Disorders).
 All substance use, even experimental use, puts adolescents at risk of short-term problems, such as accidents, fights, unwanted sexual activity, and overdose.
 Adolescents are vulnerable to the effects of substance use and are at increased risk of developing long-term consequences, such as mental health disorders, underachievement in school, and a substance use disorder.

 In modern Western society, substance use is an easy way for adolescents to satisfy the normal developmental need to take risks and seek thrills.
 Not surprisingly, substance use is common as adolescents get older, and about 70% of adolescents will try alcohol before high school graduation.
 However, recurring or ongoing substance use is much less common.
 Even occasional substance use is risky and should not be trivialized, ignored, or allowed by adults.
 Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription drugs, and other substances are a powerful influence.